— Formerly Lead Safe Neighborhoods Program —

 If you are a tenant in a house or apartment built before 1979 that contains deteriorated paint, and are unable to have the property owner correct the problem, or if you observe anyone unsafely disturbing paint on a pre-1978 building (i.e., scraping, with paint chips falling to the ground), you can file a confidential complaint.
 The City will perform an on-site inspection to determine if lead hazards are present and work with the owner and/or contractor to correct the problem(s).
-Call 858-694-7000 or email [email protected] to file a confidential complaint.
+Call 858-694-7000 and press "0" to speak to an operator, or email Lead-Safe@sandiego.gov to file a confidential complaint.
 You must provide your contact information in order for the City to conduct the investigation.

 If you work on painted surfaces, you are likely contaminating both your clients' environment and tracking poisonous dust into your own home.
 It doesn't take much lead contamination to poison a child and leave him or her permanently impaired.
 Effective April 22, 2010, contractors who perform home improvement activity in housing built prior to 1978 and any child occupied facility must be trained and certified in accordance with the new EPA Renovation, Repair, and Painting (RRP) rule.